 This qualification is aimed at students with an interest in any aspect of Food and Cooking.

-Throughout the course students will learn how to make a range of food products with an understanding of the need for good quality, well made items

-Students will learn new skills and techniques in a practical course content.
-Functions environment developing their self-confidence.
-They will be looking at functions of ingredients so that they will be able to modify recipes accordingly.
+Throughout the course students will learn how to make a range of food products with an understanding of the need for good quality, well made items.
+Students will learn new skills and techniques in a practical environment developing their self-confidence.
+They will be looking at functions of ingredients so that they will be able to modify recipes accordinaly.